saucelabs/sauce-docs/docs/error-reporting/advanced/bcd.md

 By default, BCD does not set any signal handlers as complex runtimes may rely on signals for functionality.
 To handle crashes, ensure you install a signal handler.
 You can use `bcd_emit` for recoverable crashes and `bcd_fatal` for non-recoverable crashes.
 These functions are signal-safe and thread-safe.

-Here is a simple example that uses `signal`.
+Here is an example that uses `signal`.
 For production use, it is recommended to use `sigaction` with `SA_SIGINFO` set to allow for additional data extraction at the time of the fault.

 ```c
 #include <stdio.h>